1

 To thrive as a Lead Programmer, you need expertise in software development, advanced programming languages, and project management, often supported by a computer science degree or relevant certifications.
 Familiarity with version control systems (like Git), integrated development environments (IDEs), and agile methodologies is typically required.
 Leadership, problem-solving ability, and strong communication are essential soft skills to guide teams and coordinate stakeholders.
 These skills ensure efficient project delivery, high-quality code, and productive team collaboration in technical environments.

-What is the role of a lead programmer?
+What is a lead programmer?

 What are Lead Programmers?